The Stroller: A 'Prince" of a fan of 'Beauty and the Beast'

 As the shows went on, the cast and crew had become fond of him, visiting with him and giving him backstage tours.
 At the last show, Sunday’s matinee, he gallantly presented red roses to all of the cast and crew, individually.

-In Stuart, Grace Helms is leading paint nights on the second Friday of each month at the Creative Arts Center in Stuart.
+Grace Helms is leading paint nights on the second Friday of each month at the Creative Arts Center in Stuart.
 Her paintings are tied to the time of the year.
-This month's program, from 6-8 p.m.
+This month’s program, from 6-8 p.m.
 Aug.
-9, features -- what else? -- bright, cheery yellow sunflowers in front of a rustic red barn.
+9, features — what else? — bright, cheery yellow sunflowers in front of a rustic red barn.

 The cost is $30.
 To register for the workshop, call the Reynolds Homestead at 276-694-7181.